AnandDedha/aws-airflow-dataengineering-pipeline/README.md

-## Data Engineering project: Extracting Weather Data from OpenWeather, Storing in S3, and Loading into Redshift using Airflow
+#### Data Engineering project: Extracting Weather Data from OpenWeather, Storing in S3, and Loading into Redshift using Airflow

 In this project, we are creating a data pipeline in AWS using the airflow, python, spark, and AWS services.
 High-level architecture for the project

-We set up the whole architecture using infrastrcutre as code (IAC).
-After that we ste two airflow dag .
+We set up the whole architecture using infrastructure as code (IAC).
+After that, we set two airflow dags .
 In the first Airflow dag we extract the data using weatherAPI and load into s3 . here we have two tasks

 ### task 1: Extract Data from OpenWeather API